 On September 29, the three POWs were executed by the Japanese after being stopped by American security guards while attempting to escape.
 The American guards were there to prevent escapes so that the other POWs in their ten men group would not be executed.
 During the event, the noise made the Japanese aware of the situation and they came to the area and beat the three men who had tried to escape.
 One so badly that his jaw was broken.
 After two and a half hours, the three were tied to posts by the main gate, and their clothes were torn off them.
 They also were beaten on and off for the next 48 hours.
 Anyone passing them was expected to urinate on them.
 After three days they were cut down and thrown into a truck and taken to a clearing in sight of the camp and shot.

 From September through December, the Japanese began assigning numbers to the POWs.
-The Lima Maru sailed in September, but it is not known if POW numbers were assigned to the men on the ship.
 The first men known to receive POW numbers were the men on the Nagato Maru which sailed for Japan in September.
-It is not known when, but Sidney received the number I-05803 which was his POW no matter where he was sent in the Philippines.
-The “I” may have stood for Imperial or it simply may have indicated the POW was being held in the Philippines.
+It is not known when, but Sidney received the number 1-05803 which was his POW no matter where he was sent in the Philippines.
+The “1” indicated the number was assigned at Cabanatuan.

 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 At some point, 50 grams of mongo beans replaced some of the rice.
 In addition, sick POWs also received an additional 50 grams of meat.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.